QuazarTech/Bolt/README.md

 <p align="center"><img src="https://rawgit.com/ShyamSS-95/Bolt/master/.svgs/6012d33f73b29a6e67bdfd25286152d3.svg?invert_in_darkmode" align=middle width=766.6296pt height=38.464304999999996pt/></p>

 The functions that have been used for solving the above equation may be referred to from `src/nonrelativistic_boltzmann`.
+The test problems we have solved can be found under `example_problems/nonrelativistic_boltzmann`.
+A README has been provided under each of the test folders for appropriate context.

 ## Dependencies: